 Gross Profit.
 Gross profit increased \$7.8 million to \$70.7 million for the year ended December 31, 2017, while gross margin decreased by 50 basis points to 70.1% in the period.
-The gross margin was favorably impacted by higher average selling prices across nearly all product lines, lower per-unit manufacturing costs of our biologic patch products as well as other products, increased sales of biologic patches, and lower sales to China where average selling prices are comparatively lower.
-These increases were offset, however, by the newly introduced RestoreFlow product line, as well as higher sales into non-direct markets where we typically realize lower gross margins than in the United States.
+The gross margin was favorably impacted by higher average selling prices across most product lines, lower per-unit manufacturing costs of our biologic patches and other products, increased sales of biologic patches, and lower sales to China where average selling prices are comparatively lower.
+These increases were offset, however, by the introduction of the RestoreFlow product line, as well as higher sales into non-direct markets where we typically realize lower gross margins than in our direct-to-hospital markets.
 The gross profit increase was a result of higher sales offset slightly by the lower gross margin.